Skip to main content

 Why does this use the MySQL receiver?

-MariaDB is wire-compatible with MySQL — both use the MySQL protocol for client connections.
-The OTel Collector's MySQL receiver works with MariaDB without modification.
+MariaDB is wire-compatible with MySQL - both use the MySQL protocol for client connections.
+The Collector's mysql receiver works against MariaDB without modification.
 There is no separate MariaDB receiver.

 Does this work with MariaDB Galera Cluster?